 - to monitor, analyse and protect our business, including the activities of individuals at our Events;

-- to facilitate our internal business operations;
+- to facilitate our internal business operations including but not limited to recruitment and employment purposes;

 - to comply with any requests from you;